About Us

 The responsible user must tell the Circulation Desk staff when they are leaving.

-ADOPTED: 2/11/10 REVISED 04/24
+Adopted: 2/11/10 Revised 04/24

-Patron Confidentiality
+Patron Privacy and Confidentiality

 PATRON PRIVACY AND CONFIDENTIALITY